GuidoBartoli/sherloq/README.md

 3. Change current directory to the `gui` folder and execute `pip install -r requirements.txt`
 3. Launch the program with `python sherloq.py`
+3. The software has been tested and correctly works on Ubuntu 18.04 with *Python 3.6*

 # Bibliography
 - Black Hat Briefings DC.
 (2008) A Picture's Worth: Digital Image Analysis and Forensics [White paper].
 Washington, DC.
 Retrieved from http://blackhat.com/presentations/bh-dc-08/Krawetz/Whitepaper/bh-dc-08-krawetz-WP.pdf